5nyper/cylus/README.md

 #Converting into a library

 - [x] simple digital GPIO input/output
-- [ ] add safe wrappers to all unsafe functions
 - [ ] add Pwm functionality
 - [ ] publish to crates.io